Wider role of forensics in crime prevention as well as detection, for example in safeguarding.

 Funded by: Innovate UK

-The project aims to deliver a configurable software platform for digital forensics investigations, which partially addresses the market need for better tools in investigating crimes such as child sexual abuse and serious organized crime.
+The project aims to deliver a cutting-edge AI platform for digital forensics investigations, specifically addressing the challenges faced in investigating crimes like child sexual abuse, aligning with the wider role of forensics in crime prevention and detection.